Illustration of Coventry

 4 minute read

-ISAs have really grown in popularity since they launched 25 years ago.
-This is probably because they offer a great, tax-free way to save and make the most of your money.
-Each tax year, you can save up to £20,000* into ISAs.
-This is called your annual allowance and is set by the government (and therefore could change).
+Each tax year, you can save up to £20,000 into ISAs.
+This is called your annual allowance**.
+It’s set by the government and because of this, could change at any time.
 The tax year runs from 6 April and ends 12 months later on 5 April.

 Keep more of your savings